Since the pharmacy professional must be provided with an opportunity to fully respond to the complaint, your complaint cannot be anonymous.

 College staff fully and impartially investigate each complaint.
-The College may review medical records or seek information from the complainant (or the patient if applicable), the practitioner, and other healthcare professionals who may have pertinent information to share.
+The College may review medical records or seek information from the complainant (or the patient if another party has filed a complaint on their behalf), the pharmacy professional, and other healthcare professionals who may have pertinent information to share.

-You may wish to discuss the problem directly with the owner/manager or practitioner before filing the formal complaint.
-After the complaint has been filed, the College asks that the complainant and the pharmacy or practitioner named in the complaint to refrain from any communication with each other about the matter.
-The College expects that the complainant and the pharmacy or practitioner will fully cooperate with the investigation.
+Once a complaint has been filed, the College asks that the complainant and pharmacy professional named in the complaint refrain from any communication with each other about the matter.
+The College expects the complainant and the pharmacy professional to fully cooperate with the investigation.

-The ICRC is a screening committee that is composed of professional and publicly appointed members of the College Council and non-council committee members.
-College staff are not members of the ICRC and therefore they are not involved in ICRC’s decision-making process
+The Inquiries, Complaints, and Reports Committee (ICRC) decides the result of the investigation.
+This is a screening committee that is comprised of professional and publicly appointed members of the College’s Board of Directors and non-council committee members.
+Note that College staff are not members of the ICRC and therefore they are not involved in ICRC’s decision-making process.

 There are a number of options available to a panel of the ICRC.
 Depending on the nature of the complaint, the panel can: